CyborgLibrarian/Union_Membership_2021/README.md

 3. Date of data collection:

-    Data was consolidated from original Union Stats sources the week of 2022-02-27.
+    Data was consolidated from the original dataset on unionstats.com the week of 2022-02-27.

-    The original Union Stats data was collected by Union Membership and Coverage Database (UMC) researchers in May 2021.
+    The original UMC data was collected from the United States’ Census Bureau’s Current Population Survey in May 2021.

 4. Geographic location of data collection (where was data collected?):